Updated: 02/12/2018 | February 12th, 2018

 Often called the Miami of the South, Panama City is the capital of Panama and very much like the US city of Miami.
 There are high-rise condos located on the waterfront, lots of traffic, Spanish music everywhere, lots of movement, and an electric energy.
 But I actually found it reminded me more of Bangkok than anywhere else.
 Like Bangkok, it was gritty, energetic, active, and modern yet still developing.
 Like Bangkok, high-rises sharply contrasted with abandoned buildings and the slums that are still littered throughout the city.

 However, overall, I have neutral feelings about Panama City.
 I liked the sordid feel to the city, the tense energy where anything can happen at any moment, and the feeling that the city is always in motion.
 On the other hand, I never really felt safe there.
-I couldn’t help feel that something might go wrong if I moved just a few blocks in one direction.
+I couldn’t help feeling that something might go wrong if I moved just a few blocks in one direction.
 I’m a bit torn between these two opinions, and I don’t think I’ve fully made up my mind yet on this place.

 That being said, I ended up staying in here for over a week and overall, I enjoyed myself.
 It’s a city you can easily get stuck in, and while I didn’t find much “to do,” I found these highlights the most interesting:

 Stroll through Casco Viejo, the Spanish colonial sector built in 1671, to witness the colonial- and canal-era historical buildings, which showcase Panama’s past.
 Most of the buildings are now empty, dilapidated, and in ruin, but many are in the process of being renovated.
 Nevertheless, the area has a lot of Old World Spanish charm to it.
 There’s a lot to see in Casco Viejo, such as the beautiful promenade, Canal Museum, History Museum, and Presidential Palace.
 You’ll also find some amazing food in the area.
 I highly recommend the weekend market in Independence Plaza for its delicious and cheap meals.